FezVrasta/bootstrap-material-design/docs/4.0/material-design/forms.md

         Any group of form controls (e.g. combination of label/input).
       </td>
       <td>
-        {% markdown %}This is automatically added by javascript, but if your code is templated, adding `.bmd-form-group` to your form groups or otherwise your groups of controls can reduce rendering churn since the javascript will not add the class after the initial page rendering.
-This can also demarcate complex label/input combinations inside the same `.form-group`.{% endmarkdown %}
+        This is automatically added by javascript, but if your code is templated, adding `.bmd-form-group` to your form groups or otherwise your groups of controls can reduce rendering churn since the javascript will not add the class after the initial page rendering.
+This can also demarcate complex label/input combinations inside the same `.form-group`.
       </td>
     </tr>
     <tr>